Mary, Help of Christians

-Mary, the Help of Christians (Sancta Maria Auxilium Christianorum) is a Roman Catholic title of the Blessed Virgin Mary, based on a devotion now associated with a feast day of the General Roman Calendar on 24 May.

-The Catholic saint, John Chrysostom was the first person to use this Marian title in year 345 AD.
-Don Bosco also propagated the same devotion Mary, Help of Christians.
-It is also associated with the defense of Christian Europe (Latin and Greek), the north of Africa and the Middle East from non-Christian peoples during the Middle Ages.
+Mary, Help of Christians (Sancta Maria Auxilium Christianorum) is a Catholic title of the Blessed Virgin Mary, based on a devotion now associated with a feast day of the General Roman Calendar on 24 May.
+John Chrysostom was the first to describe this title, in 345 AD.
+Don Bosco also propagated the devotion.
+It is associated with the defense of Christian Europe, North Africa and the Middle East from non-Christians during the Middle Ages.

-During the expansion of the Islamic Ottoman Empire intended to invade Christian Europe in 1571, Pope Pius V invoked Christian armies and its victory achieved was consequently attributed to the intercession of Mary under this devotional title.

-Pope Leo XIII signed and granted a pontifical decree of canonical coronation towards the Turin image on 13 February 1903.
-The rite of coronation was executed on 17 May 1903 by Cardinal Agostino Richelmy, and is now permanently enshrined within the Basilica of Mary Help of Christians.
+As the Ottoman Empire intended to invade Christian Europe in 1571, Pope Pius V called on Christian armies for help and their victory was consequently attributed to the intercession of Mary under this devotional title.
+Pope Leo XIII granted a decree of canonical coronation for a Turin image of the devotion in 1903.
+The coronation was executed by Cardinal Agostino Richelmy and the image is now permanently enshrined at the Basilica of Mary Help of Christians.